 India Passport Ranking

-The Indian passport currently ranks on the 82nd place according to the Guide Passport Ranking Index.
-It provides visa-free access to 58 countries.
-The Passport Ranking has dropped from 71th in 2006 to the current ranking.
+The Indian passport currently ranks on the 83rd place according to the Guide Passport Ranking Index.
+It provides visa-free access to 26 countries.
 Indian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Serbia, Thailand, Rwanda and Iran.
-Indian citizens do however require a visa to enter 168 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
+Indian citizens do however require a visa to enter 172 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of India is a former British colony.
 Located in Southern Asia it consists of 28 states and 8 union territories.
 It borders Bangladesh, Nepal, China, Pakistan, Bhutan and Burma.
 The most important districts are Utta Pradesh, Maharashtra and Bihar.
 The nation is the 7th largest country in the world with a surface area of 3,287,263 square kilometers.
 Its climate is divided into several climate zones from temperate in the North to tropical monsoon in the South.
 Its terrain also varies with the geography from plains in the south, rolling plains alongside the Ganges to the Himalayas mountains in the north.